cudmore/triggercamera/docs/docs/index.md

 ## Software implementation

 The software provided here will run a Raspberry Pi camera as a slave to other devices already in place for an experiment.
 Once the camera is armed, it will continuously record a circular stream of video in memory.
-When a digital trigger is received, the the video will begin being saved to disk.
+When a digital trigger is received, the video will begin being saved to disk.
 In addition to saving the video after a trigger, the video before the trigger will also be saved.
 This has the distinct advantage of given you a record of what your animal was doing  before a trial was started.
 In many cases, 'bad trials' can be found because there was a lot of movement (or some other abberent event) before a trial began.

 ## Video resolutions and FPS